CLIP-DINOiser: Teaching CLIP a few DINO tricks for open-vocabulary semantic segmentation: More qualitative results

-We first observe some CLIP biases, which for instance produce similar features for `train' and `train tracks' (left figure), likely due to their frequent co-occurrence across images.
-We have observed other instances of this bias e.g. for `boat' and `sea' queries.
-Second, although \ours can produce rather fine-grained segmentations (in terms of object sizes and classes), it can miss small or far-away objects as in Cityscapes (middle image).
+We first observe some of the biases of CLIP, which for instance produces similar features for `train' and `train tracks' (left image), likely due to their frequent co-occurrence across images.
+We have observed other instances of this bias, e.g., for `boat' and `sea' queries.
+Second, although \ours can produce rather fine-grained segmentation (in terms of object sizes and classes), it can miss small or far-away objects as in Cityscapes (middle image).
 Finally, as with other open-vocabulary semantic segmentation methods, \ours is not robust to the ambiguities of the text queries.
-The example from ADE20K (right image) is such a case, where 'house' is mistaken for 'building'.
+The example from ADE20K (right image) is such a case, where `house' is mistaken for `building'.
 In our experiments, we observed multiple segmentation ambiguities and we believe that the redefinition of evaluation metrics could help address the issue.
 We stress that the current evaluation setup, which is taken directly from fully supervised settings, might be limiting in an open-vocabulary paradigm.